ninoseki/ninoseki.github.io/docs/vt/supercharging_vt_api_with_vt_py.md

 json_str = json.dumps(obj.to_dict(), cls=UserDictJsonEncoder)
 ```

+> [!NOTE]
+>
+> I created a PR ([vt-py#211](https://github.com/VirusTotal/vt-py/pull/211)) to address this issue and I wish it will be shipped in a next version soon.

 ##### Appendix: Playing With Complex (Nested) Attributes

-I recommend to use `dictpath` (based on [h2non/jsonpath-ng](https://github.com/h2non/jsonpath-ng)) when interacting with complex/nested attributes.
+I recommend to use [dictpath](https://github.com/VirusTotal/vt-py/blob/master/examples/utils/dictpath.py) when interacting with complex/nested attributes.

 **Bad** (Or not so good)